Contrast-Security-OSS/docs/content/user/ui/settings/Groups.md

 Default groups are the single exception here.
 You can add or remove users from a Default group, but you can’t edit any of the applications or the roles to which the group provides access.

-For example, if your access group has three users and provides Admin access for App1 and App2, as well as Edit access for App3 and App4, I can edit the group to:
+> Example: If your access group has three users and provides Admin access for App1 and App2, as well as Edit access for App3 and App4, I can edit the group to:
 * remove User3 and add User4
 * move App2 from the Admin access row to the Edit access row
 * remove App4 from Edit access and add App5 to Admin access.